barmalei/zebkit/src/jekyll/docs.intro.md

 ## Package configuration

-Package can be configured with a JSON.
-The most simple way to initiate the configiration is pass true as last parameter of "zebkit.package(...)" method:
+Package entities can be configured with a JSON.
+The most simple way to initiate the configuration is to pass true as last parameter of __"zebkit.package(...)"__ method:

 ```js
 // create new package configured with JSON configuration